 Soft seating and resimercial accents can be added to create a relaxed rejuvenation space, or tech-integrated furniture and group seating can be introduced to create a purpose-built collaboration space.

-Okay, so, what’s the difference between fit out and refurbishment?
+What is the difference between fit out and refurbishment?

 If you’re unfamiliar with the commercial design industry and its associated lingo, understanding the difference between these two things can be tricky.
 Admittedly, the differences are subtle but when planning a workspace transformation or interior design project, it’s important to know exactly what it is you’re looking for.

-The two are closely related, of course, but the main differences lies in how fit out is more about rethinking the internal structure of a space or making a concrete shell an inhabitable workspace.
+The two are closely related, of course, but the main differences lie in how fit out is more about rethinking the internal structure of a space or making a concrete shell an inhabitable workspace.
 Refurbishment tends to come further down the line when an existing space becomes outdated or needs refreshing on account of specific workplace issues.

 For example: